-Following her speech, a representative from the Office of the Mayor presented Rep. Abrams with a proclamation announcing February 21 as Stacey Abrams Day.
+Following her speech, a representative from the office of the mayor presented Abrams with a proclamation announcing Feb.
+21 as Stacey Abrams Day.

 2017 marks the 20th Annual Barbara Jordan National Forum.
 The LBJ School commemorates her legacy with keynotes by Mary Beth Rogers and Rep. Senfronia Thompson, a screening of the documentary biography “Get in the Way: The Journey of John Lewis,” a day of service at Barbara Jordan Elementary School and various student-led programming on social justice and policy issues.
 Read more about the 2017 Forum.

 Stacey Abrams is the House Minority Leader for the Georgia General Assembly and State Representative for the 89th House District.
 She is the first woman to lead either party in the Georgia General Assembly and is the first African-American to lead the House of Representatives.
 Abrams serves on the Appropriations, Ethics, Judiciary Non-Civil, Rules and Ways and Means committees.

 First elected to the Georgia House of Representatives in 2006, Abrams quickly became known for her expertise and ability to explain complicated tax and legal questions, and she earned a reputation for working across party lines to pass legislation.
 In 2010, Abrams became House Minority Leader and has led the caucus to promote and pass legislation to increase educational opportunity, promote economic security and improve the quality of life for all Georgians.